vanthinh91/maguttiCms/README.md

 ## Version
 Laravel 8.x

-maguttiCms is released using Laravel 8x.
+maguttiCms is released using Laravel 8x and Boostrap 5

 ### How to Install